Digital cameras

 captures the incoming light rays and turns them into electrical

 signals.
-This light detector is called a charge-coupled
+This light detector is one of two types, either a charge-coupled

 colored dots or squares called pixels.
 Laptop LCD computer screens also make up their images using pixels, although they are